ThePieBaker90/On-The-Rim/Traits/Genes/Cosmetic Genes/Hair/Hairless.md

 - **[[Metabolic Efficiency]]:**
 	- 0
 - **Effects:**
-	- Carriers of this gene do not have body hair.
+	- Carriers of this gene do not have facial, body, or scalp hair.